Cybersecurity for Small Businesses

 Easier Access Through Employees

 A single phishing email that deceives one employee is all an attacker needs to gain a foothold.
-Most small businesses do not run phishing simulations or provide regular security awareness training, leaving the workforce as the most exposed point of entry.
+Most small businesses do not have monitoring tools in place to detect unwanted access, nor run phishing simulations or provide regular security awareness training, leaving the workforce as the most exposed point of entry.

 🔗